The-Hundredth-Monkey/hmt/Yaml.md

     Update-Proxy "myserver.com" 1 "meh.com"
 ```

-There is one special key, `args` that can be used to mix named and unnamed parameters:
+There is one special key - `args` - that can be used to mix named and non-named parameters:

 ```yaml
     computer name: